 Lakanto Monk Fruit is my favorite since the texture and flavor are what I have found to be the closest to real sugar and because the flavor fools your taste buds like nothing else I’ve found in the market.

 Having said that, I’m also a fan of the brand Swerve which is an erythritol blend.
-Similar to Lakanto it uses sugar alcohols and has a 0 % impact on blood sugar.
+Like Lakanto, it uses sugar alcohols and has a 0 % impact on blood sugar.

-You could also use the stevia and erythritol-based brand Pyure if you prefer to use a stevia-based sweetener.
-Personally, I don’t like using stevia because I am sensitive to the aftertaste.
+You could also use the stevia and erythritol-based brand Pyure if you prefer a stevia-based sweetener.
+I don’t like using stevia because I am sensitive to the aftertaste.

 But if that’s not the case for you, you could certainly use it in this keto bar recipe.
-However, if you do, be sure to reduce the amount called for in the recipe by half since it’s a much sweeter option.
+However, if you do, reduce the amount called for in the recipe by half since it’s a much sweeter option.

 Also, check out our Amazon Store for our recommendations.
 You might be surprised by how many great keto options are at your disposal.

-And if you need a good keto meal plan I recommend this one.
+And if you need an excellent keto meal plan I recommend this one.

 Join Our Jesus And Keto Movement